cvlmtg/monarc/docs/usage.md

 Using this function enables undo / redo management.
 We will be able to save our application state changes (up to a maximum value) and undo / redo to a previous state.
 There are also some features which can be controlled by adding some [flags](#actions-flags) to our actions.

-### Options
+### Undo / redo options

 This function accepts the following options:

 - **stateKey** (optional)

-  We can decide to undo / redo the whole state of the application or just a part of it.
-In this case we can use this option to specify the name of the state key to save.
+  We can decide to undo / redo every change to any part of our application's state or just for a subset of it.
+With this option we can specify which part of the state will be monitored for changes.
+Only this key will be saved on the undo / redo stack.

+  **NOTE**

+  - Even if we don't specify a key, we can decide which actions will actually save a new state on the stack.
+See the [next paragraph](#undo--redo-flags) for a detailed explanation.
-  **NOTE:** If you specify a key, your state object must provide `get` and `set` methods to read and write that key.
+  - If we specify a key, the state object must provide `get` and `set` methods to read and write that key.
 This is basically what [immutable.js](https://immutable-js.github.io/immutable-js/) `Record` and `Map` classes do, but any other library with the same interface should work.

 - **maxUndo**: (optional)